top of page

 Picture_ Profile_Lamin-1.png

-LAMIN KEITA, Ph.D.
+LAMIN KEITA, Ph.D..

-My first upcoming book, Resisting Violence: Religious Communities and States in West Africa" (Cambridge University Press) examines the varying linkages of the religious communities and and the governing state capacity in shaping the outcome of violent armed jihadism.
-My articles have been published in Canadian Journal of African Studies and other journals such as Security Studies.
+My upcoming first book, “Resisting Violence: Religious Communities and States in West Africa" (Cambridge University Press), examines the varying linkages of the religious communities and the governing state capacity in shaping the outcomes of violent armed jihadism.
+My articles have been published in the Canadian Journal of African Studies and other journals, including Security Studies.

 DEMOCRACY & POLITICAL VIOLENCE